LGBTQ+ relationships and dating violence

-Emotional, mental, verbal and physical abuse is just as serious in LGBTQ relationships as it is in heterosexual relationships.
-And less than 25% of those who experience dating violence in the LGBTQ community ever report the abuse.
+Dating abuse is just as serious in LGBTQ+ relationships as it is in heterosexual relationships.
+And less than 25% of those who experience dating violence in the LGBTQ+ community ever report the abuse.

 Whether it is being recognized or not, dating violence in the queer community is something that needs to be talked about!

 Individuals experiencing dating abuse in LGBTQ+ relationships may: